 Career transactions: Selected by Cincinnati in fourth round of 2014 NFL Draft (111th overall) ...
 Signed with Bengals on 5-23-14.

-College highlights: Played three seasons (2011-13) at North Carolina, with redshirt year in 2010 ...
+College: Played three seasons (2011-13) at North Carolina, with redshirt year in 2010 ...
+Entered NFL draft following his junior season ...
 Played 34 games with 27 starts ...
 Started at C his last two seasons after primarily playing guard as a freshman ...
-Credited by coaches with 23 TD-resulting blocks .
-2013—Started all 13 games at C and earned All-Atlantic Coast conference honorable mention from league coaches ...
-Credited with 10 or more knockdown blocks in five games.
-2012—Sophomore starter helped Tar Heels to 8-4 season and school records for points (487) and points per game (40.8) ...
-Team ranked second in ACC in offense (5827), a 485.6-yard average per game.
-2011—Played in nine games as redshirt freshman, with two starts at C as injury replacement.
-2010—Redshirt season.
+Credited by coaches with 23 TD-resulting blocks ...
+Started all 13 games at C in 2013 as a junior and earned All-Atlantic Coast conference honorable mention from league coaches ...
+A sophomore starter in 2012, helped Tar Heels to 8-4 season and school records for points (487) and points per game (40.8) ...
+The 2012 team ranked second in ACC in offense (5827), a 485.6-yard average per game.

 Personal: Hometown is Scottsville, Va. ...
 Attended Fork Union (Va.)
 Military Academy, where he played G, C and DT ...
 Twice named all-state in the highest of the three private-school divisions ...
 Also lettered in track, and won indoor state shot put championship as a senior with a throw of 49 feet, 3.25 inches ...
 Majored at North Carolina in Communication Studies ...
 Last name is pronounced “BO-dine.”

 With the Bengals taking a look at the No. 9 pick in the draft, the discussion is about value.
 Where do they fall when it comes to taking a running back so high as Giovani Bernard (above) comes off ACL surgery?